 5. Such works shall not interfere with channel migration except to protect existing structures,

-6. Such works shall be designed and constructed to meet Natural Resources Conservation Service technical manual standards,
+6. Such works shall be designed and constructed to meet Natural Resources Conservation Service technical manual standards.

 7. Such works shall be constructed in coordination with the Washington Department of Fish and Wildlife (WDFW).